CollinDonnan/ReactProject/README.md

 - A button toggles showing/hiding the cart panel

 # Optional Features
+- Use localStorage so refreshing the page does not lose the cart.(10 points)
-- Load item list using fetch from a JSON file or public API instead of hardcoding.
+- Load item list using fetch from a JSON file or public API instead of hardcoding.(10 points)

 # How to run the project